Irish Car Bomb Cupcakes

 What you’re going to love about this Irish-themed cupcake recipe

 • Dark chocolate Guinness cupcake.
-A super moist cupcake with rich chocolate flavor.
+It’s a super moist cupcake with rich chocolate flavor.

 • Irish whiskey filling.
 Made with dark chocolate and Irish whiskey. (also amazing on ice cream)